couchbaselabs/cboperator-hol/gke/cb-operator-guide/guides/prerequisite-tools.md

 # Prerequisite Tools

-In this section, you will perform the necessary steps to install and configure the prerequisite tools required to interact with kubernetes cluster deployed on AWS.
+In this section, you will perform the necessary steps to install and configure the prerequisite tools required to interact with kubernetes cluster deployed on GKE.
 Follow the steps below and reach out for help if you get stuck.
 You can skip any step if you already have the corresponding tool(s) installed on your computer.

 **Remember**: it is important to have the right minimum versions of the tools.
 This guide focuses on installing the right versions, so you get the functionality needed to complete all steps successfully.